-Brief Vulnerability Overview Tool (BVOT) Tabletop Exercise in NOAA's Hazardous Weather Testbed WHAT - NOAA is currently funding research on a number of forecast products and techniques that might better provide a continuous flow of useful information to support emergency manager's needs before and during severe weather.
+Brief Vulnerability Overview Tool (BVOT) Tabletop Exercise in NOAA's Hazardous Weather Testbed

+WHAT - NOAA is currently funding research on a number of forecast products and techniques that might better provide a continuous flow of useful information to support emergency manager's needs before and during severe weather.
 There are significant challenges in transitioning science advancements, however, to assure that they are helpful to emergency managers and their local decision-making partners.
 This project tests two tools for forecasters and will simulate end-to-end severe weather communication through realistic scenarios.
 Participants will work through six total cases on Tuesday through Thursday (one case each morning or afternoon).
 In each case, forecasters will prepare and deliver two decision-support briefings, then issue warnings and provide warning-related decision support.
 EMs will react to this information in a tabletop exercise manner, working through decisions and actions they would normally take given the information provided.
 EMs will be asked to help create injects to provide realism and help us further test the utility of the experimental data.

 WHO - We are seeking a diverse set of emergency managers and are seeking to have four EMs participating at all times during each experiment week.
 We are interested in having at least four EMs from Mississippi, with remaining EMs from anywhere in the U.S. We hope that everyone who feels interested will apply.

 WHY - For each severe weather simulation, EMs will receive and react to severe weather briefings and severe thunderstorm and tornado warning information.
 Feedback from this evaluation will be used to understand the risks and opportunities of these concepts before they are further developed for NWS offices nationwide.

-WHEN - This project will be conducted virtually from July 12-16 and July 26-30.
-For a given experiment week, we need everyone to participate on the Monday and Friday morning sessions, and outside of those times, we humbly ask for at least two half days Tuesday through Thursday.
+WHEN - This project will be conducted virtually from December 6-10, January 10-14, February 28-March 4, and March 7-11.
 We are grateful to anyone who can commit for a full week, which is how we would normally run our experiments.

-For more information on one of our experimental tools, see our recent conference presentations: American Meteorological Society: Communicating about High Impact Weather: Warnings and Understanding Your Audience, in the 13th Symposium on Societal Applications: Policy, Research and Practice: https://ams.confex.com/ams/98Annual/webprogram/Paper328223.html
+For more information on one of our experimental tools, see our recent conference presentations:

+American Meteorological Society: Communicating about High Impact Weather: Warnings and Understanding Your Audience, in the 13th Symposium on Societal Applications: Policy, Research and Practice: https://ams.confex.com/ams/98Annual/webprogram/Paper328223.html